ilkkamtk/wop/week5.md

         ProxyPassReverse /app/ https://127.0.0.1:8000/
     </VirtualHost>
     ```
     * Don't forget to restart apche server ``sudo systemctl restart httpd``
+1. Express app need to trust the tls/ssl configuration from the proxy server
- 1. Force the redirection from HTTP to HTTPS
+1. Eventually, force the redirection from HTTP to HTTPS

 ```javascript
 'use strict';